■ site map

 Nutritionally balanced diet

-Nutritionally balancing a diet is much more complicated than just to have it simply fit into familiar healthy caloric scheme for an average healthy adult: 10-15% of the calories from proteins, some 20% from fats and the remaining 65-70% from carbohydrates.
+Nutritionally balancing your diet is much more complicated than just to make it simply fit into familiar healthy caloric scheme for the average healthy adult: 10-15% of the calories from proteins, some 20% from fats and the remaining 65-70% from carbohydrates.
 In fact, you can not determine your optimum diet

 Food cravings are invariably a symptom of nutritional deficiencies and imbalances, thus nearly impossible to overcome without correcting those first.
 Not seldom, food craving is an attempt of your body to compensate for these through other, more or less twisted mechanisms, and fighting the craving alone may actually make you feel worse, rather than better.